mohindar99/K-means-/README.md

  	* Dunn Index implemented for cluster validity

-✅ Fuzzy C-Means Clustering
+✅ Fuzzy C-Means Clustering:
-	- Soft clustering with membership scores
+	* Soft clustering with membership scores

-	- Supports hardening for comparison with K-Means
+	* Supports hardening for comparison with K-Means

-	- Uses centroid values and Dunn Index for evaluation
+	* Uses centroid values and Dunn Index for evaluation

 ✅ Analysis Workflow
 	* Cluster evaluation for different values of k (2 to 10)